dependument/dependument-cli/README.md

 You will need to have administrative privileges for this, because it has to be installed globally.
 So either run the terminal as an administrator, or use `sudo`.

+### Why does it need administrative privileges to be installed?
+dependument-cli itself doesn't need any administrative privileges. npm requires administrator privileges to install a package globally.

 ## Usage

 The basic usage of the CLI is a simple, parameterless command: